 Dr. Lazorwitz has experience supervising both master’s and doctoral level students in their clinical practice.
 She has taught college classes at both the bachelor’s and master’s level in subjects ranging from substance abuse treatment to psychological theory.

 Ms. Amanda Robinson is a Licensed Professional Counselor (LPC).
-She graduated from Southwestern College with a Counseling degree in 2005, and completed the Masters in Counseling program through Northern Arizona University in 2010.
+She graduated from Southwestern College with a Counseling degree in 2005 and completed a Masters in Counseling through Northern Arizona University in 2010.